apache/logging-log4net/doc/BUILDING.md

 ## Building log4net

-Log4net provides support for a wide array of targets, including
+Log4net provides support for the following targets
-- older .net 2 and 3.5 (including client profile for net-40)
-- more modern net40/net45
+- net462
-- netstandard1.3/2.0
+- netstandard2.0

 As such, it does require a relatively full .net environment on Windows to build.
 I have recently found a fairly freshly-installed win11 machine to work adequately,